regularjs/guide/en/README.md

 ### Why named regularjs

-Regularjs provide data-binding based on dirty-check which is similar with angular. meanwhile , it has the same philosophy with react: state-driven component.
+Regularjs provide data-binding that based on dirty-check,  which is similar with angular. meanwhile , it has the same philosophy with react: state-driven component.
 Finally, the definition of Component is similar with ractive that is also based on Class.

-For those reason, although regularjs is __not based on regular ,react and ractive__. we also use the attractive slogan.
+For these reasons, although regularjs is __not based on regular , react and ractive__. we also use the attractive slogan.

 >### __regular = react(ractive) + angular__